Agents of deterioration: Incorrect relative humidity

 Relative humidity is the amount of water held in the air expressed as a percentage of the total amount of water that could be held in fully saturated air at a given temperature.
 The capacity of air to hold moisture is directly related to temperature, as warm air can hold more water than cold air.

 Some changes undergone by objects are reversible by adjusting the RH, but damage like cracks may be irreversible.
 Keeping the RH within an appropriate range for the type of material and as consistent as possible will prevent most RH-based damage.
 Keeping storage and display spaces between 40-60% RH will avoid most damaging effects, but maintaining a stable RH is often considered more important than adhering to absolute ranges.
 Guidelines for museum environments have been developed by professional conservation organisations such as the International Institute for Conservation (IIC), the International Council of Museums (ICOM-CC), the American Institute for Conservation (AIC) and the Australian Institute for the Conservation of Cultural Materials (AICCM).

 The RH of spaces can be measured by a number of tools, including humidity indicator cards, thermo-hygrographs, hygrometers, psychrometers and data loggers.
 RH data is monitored and analysed to determine if adjustments are needed.
 Adjustments may be possible via humidifiers, dehumidifiers, adjustments to existing heating and air conditioning systems, and passive control measures.

 Some objects have different needs in RH than the other ones in their exhibition or their storage room.
-For those objects, special cases or storage contains needs to be created to accommodate their needs.
+For those objects, special cases or storage containers needs to be created to accommodate their needs.
 In them, the Rh and the temperature can be different than the ones present of the rooms.
 Some special crates and containers can also be done to ensure the safe travel of the objects.

 Incorrect temperature

 Two primary chemical deterioration mechanisms affecting cultural heritage include hydrolysis and oxidation, which can result in chain scission or cross linking.
 These occur at ambient temperatures to varying degrees (depending on the material); the rate of chemical reactions increases with temperature.
 Consequently, cool storage (e.g. storage at 10 °C, 4 °C or below freezing) is often used to slow the deterioration of vulnerable materials such as cellulose nitrate and cellulose acetate film.

 Higher temperatures may also cause softening or melting of material with low melting points, such as waxes and some plastics.
-Some materials become brittle and lower temperatures, increasing the chance of physical damage on handling.
+Some materials become brittle with lower temperatures, increasing the chance of physical damage on handling.
 On freezing, ice crystals can physically disrupt delicate surfaces such as photographic emulsions.